 Given the categorical nature of port complex variables, the typical hierarchical regularization priors among port complexes are not appropriate.
 Rather, we frame port complex pooling as a model uncertainty problem, in which we consider some degree of port complex pooling, but the exact degree of pooling, and the particular partitioning of the pooled port complexes are not known.

 Port complex pooling is achieved by repeatedly fitting model (M4) with different partitionings of the port complex variables within a particular market category and modeling time period.
 This model exploration exercise explores the possible ways to produce groupings of the existing port complexes so as to discover predictively useful partitionings of the port complexes.
-Insisting that the port complex groupings be partitions of the available port complexes provides a well defined mathematical structure for exploring the space of pooled port complexes.
+Insisting that the port complex groupings be partitions of the available port complexes provides a well-defined mathematical structure for exploring the space of pooled port complexes.

 The size of the space of possible pooled models is in the setting is well defined in terms of the size of the set of items to be partitioned, K, as given by the Bell numbers (BK),